ITPrism/ITPFloatingShare/README.md

 ###v1.8
 * Added support for EasyBlog.
 * Removed the support for MyBlog.
-* Added two Joomla! events.
-Now, the extension can be triggered via onContentPrepare, onContentBeforeDisplay and onContentAfterDisplay.
 * Added support for Vip Quotes.
 * Improved